Best Inflatable Hot Tubs for 2015

 High quality spa designed for four people.
 Walls of the spa are very durable and made of triple layer laminated PVC.
 There are 120 high pressure bubble jets powered by 0.9 HP air blower for optimal relaxation.
 The water heater provides 1300 W (1.3 kW) of power to heat the water up to 104 degrees Fahrenheit, with water flow rate of 500 gallons per hour.
 Temperature rise is from 2 to 3 degrees Fahrenheit per hour.

 Great inflatable hot tub made of synthetic PVC leather designed for four people.
 It features 118 high power air jets for maximum relaxation.
 Heaters uses 1350 Watts of power to heat the water up to 104 degrees Fahrenheit.
 For temperature and air blower control there is an integrated control box.
 Temperature can rise at ~3 degrees Fahrenheit per hour.

 What to consider before purchasing?

-There are lot of inflatable whirlpools available.
+Inflatable hot tubs are available in few different shapes and sizes.
 While some are made to fit two or three people, others can comfortably seat up to eight people.

 Can I plug it into 110V electrical socket?

 While some spas may require 220V power, most of them works with common US 110V.
 Just plug them into the socket and the heater (and filter) is ready to work.

 Always try to read user reviews when available.
-There is nothing more valuable than an review from a real user of the product.
+There is nothing more valuable than a review from a real user of the product.
 Be the one to leave the review after purchasing to help others decide.
 Did you change your opinion after few months of using the product?
 Don’t feel bad to change your review or to add more info to it.

 Inflatable Hot Tubs: What Have They Got in Store for You?

 What do you get from an inflatable hot tub?
 Why prefer it to conventional hot tubs?
-Before buying anything, it is important to learn what are the benefits of inflatable whirlpool.
+Take a look at these benefits of inflatable spas:

 First, let’s see what advantages inflatable hot tubs have over their conventional counterparts.